cmacfarl/NihonReader/README.md

 # Nihon Reader (Android)

-A native Android application for reading Japanese texts with audio synchronization.
+A native Android application for reading Japanese transcripts with audio synchronization.
 Inspired by Satori Reader, but with the ability to add custom stories with associated audio.

 ## Features